Davidosky007/web_scraper_bot/README.md

 # web_scraper_bot
-this is a milestone project for building a bot that scraps selected data from a web page This program's purpose is to scan a webpage and take relevant data from it.
+this is a Ruby Capstone project for building a bot that scraps selected data from a web page This program's purpose is to scan a webpage and take relevant data from it.
 This project provides useful soccer tips.

 In this project, user will find 24 weekely soccer tips from experts.